azuline/rose/docs/ARCHITECTURE.md

 The update process is also parallelizable, so we shard workloads across multiple processes.

+# Virtual Filesystem

+We use the `llfuse` library for the virtual filesystem. `llfuse` is a fairly low-level library for FUSE, which leaves us to work with system-level concepts such as inodes.

+Though these concepts have much to do with filesystems, they have little to do with Rosé.
+Thus, we have split the Virtual Filesystem code into two main layers:

+1. `RoseLogicalCore`: A logical core of Rosé's domain logic, which exposes syscall-like functions at a higher semantic level.
+2. `VirtualFS`: A wrapper around `RoseLogicalFS` that translates syscalls into Rosé's semantics, manages inodes, caches for performance, and "lies" a little so that user tools work transparently.

+There are a few other useful classes as well.
+Because the virtual filesystem interface is object oriented, the entire virtual filesystem module is organized following object orientation principles.
+We favor composition over inheritance ^.~

+## Ghost Files

+Some of Rosé operations break the conventional expectations of a filesystem.
+Most operations are still _decent_, but the following two diverge pretty
+heavily:

+1. Adding a release to a collage
+2. Adding a track to a playlist

+When we add a release to a collage, we take the `mkdir` call and translate that to an `add_release_to_collage` call.
+Afterwards, the release is in the collage.
+And the tracks of the release magically appear inside the directory afterwards, since that directory is simply the release.

+However, a command like `cp -r` immediately attempts to then replicate files into a supposedly empty directory, and errors.
+Strictly speaking, nothing's wrong.
+Though `cp` errors, the release has been added to the collage, and the next `ls` command shows that the release has been successfully added to a collage.
+But it is quite nice when basic tools work without erroring!

+Thus, "Ghost Files."
+In order to keep tools like `cp` happy, we pretend that files exist (or don't exist!) for 2-5 seconds after one of the above two operations occur.
+In the case of collages, the `VirtualFS` layer pretends that the new directory is empty for 5 seconds, and redirects any incoming writes into the directory to `/dev/null`.

+For playlists, the problem arises in that the copied file vanishes immediately once the file handle is released.
+A command like `cp --preserve=mode`, which attempts to replicate file attributes after releasing the file, fails.

+So in the playlists case, we pretend that the written file exists for 2 seconds after we wrote it.
+This way, `cp --preserve=mode` can replicate its attributes onto a ghost file and happily exit without errors.

 # Logging

 Logs are written to stderr and to `${XDG_STATE_HOME:-$HOME/.local/state}/rose/rose.log`.